geesimon/hongbao-core/README.md

 ## Component

-- Hongbao-core (this repository): zkSnark circuits and smart contracts that compose the core logic of this applicatin.
+- Hongbao-core (this repository): zkSnark circuits and smart contracts that compose the core logic of this application.
 - [Hongbao-UI](https://github.com/geesimon/hongbao-ui): a ReactJs based web application.
 - [Hongbao-relayer](https://github.com/geesimon/hongbao-relayer): relay withdraw request (with zk-proof) to campaign.